EyebouImpact/Documentation/Contributing-guidelines.md

 ### Make Changes

-#### Make changes in the UI
+#### Make changes to the Documentation

-Click **Make a contribution** at the bottom of any docs page to make small changes such as a typo, sentence fix, or a broken link.
+Click **Improve this page** at the bottom of any docs page to make small changes such as a typo, sentence fix, or a broken link.
 This takes you to the `.md` file where you can make your changes and create a pull request for a review.

-#### Make changes locally
+#### Make changes to the code

-1. Fork the repository.
+1. Fork the repository

-2. Use the command line
+1. Follow the installation instructions
-  - so that you can make your changes without affecting the original project until you're ready to merge them.
+1. Create a working branch and start with your changes

-3. Install or update to **Node.js v16**.
+1. Test your changes

-4. Create a working branch and start with your changes!
+1. Once satisfied, push your changes to your remote repository and open a pull request

 ### Commit your update